 - I want you to be a time management superhero.

-I want to shut my laptop at 3 or 4 every day, play outside with my kids, work out, and watch the sunset.
+I want to shut my laptop at three or four every day, play outside with my kids, work out, and watch the sunset.
 But to do those things, when I’m working, I am extremely intentional with my time.
-I was intentional when I had my kids at home full time and also when I was working in my job and getting my businesses going.
+I was intentional when my kids were at home full-time, and also when I was working at my job and getting my businesses started.

 I’ve done all of those things before.
-So I do recognize and realize that some seasons are harder than others believe, but there are still some of these that you are going to be able to implement in your life no matter where this finds you.
+So I recognize and realize that some seasons are more complicated than others, but there are still some that you can implement in your life, no matter where you find yourself.

-According to a survey by Statistica in 2020, users spent an average of 2 hours and 24 minutes per day.
-And I’ve seen some other studies that say between 5 and 6 hours a day, depending on where you’re getting your research.
+According to a 2020 survey by Statista, users spent an average of two hours and 24 minutes per day.
+And I’ve seen some other studies that say between five and six hours a day, depending on where you’re getting your research.
 Several hours per day on social media networks.
 This is a trap!
 It’s a trap, y’all!

 Okay, you don’t have to fully get off of social if you don’t feel God pressing you to do that.
-But I think that each of you, myself included, can cut our social media usage in half.
+But I think that each of you, and I, can cut our social media usage in half.

-If you cannot have boundaries and be disciplined around them, how about completely deleting these apps during your work weeks or the weekend?
-You can try one or the other and start there because excessive social media use is not helping you grow your business.
-It’s a time waster, 100% unapologetically.
+If you can’t set boundaries and stay disciplined around them, how about completely deleting these apps during your work weeks or the weekends?
+You can try one or the other and start there, because excessive social media use isn’t helping you grow your business.
+It’s a time-waster, 100% unapologetically.
 I believe this to be true.

-So, how many of you are constantly checking your email?
+So, how many of you check your email constantly?
 How many of you are continually responding to emails?
 Maybe you’re crafting this well-thought-out email and double or triple-checking your punctuation.

 Y’all, that is absolute craziness!
 I probably spend 15 minutes or less in my inbox.
-Now granted, I have a team so we’re going to keep it super real here.
+Now granted, I have a team, so we’re going to keep it super honest here.
 But even my team members have automations set up.
 We also have a thought process around how to effectively and efficiently reply to emails.

 Email Tips

-Here are some tips to use as you find yourself responding to an email that is consistently coming into your inbox.
+Here are some tips to use when you find yourself responding to an email that keeps coming into your inbox.

 - Save that email as a template in a Google Word doc.